Ghatazhak/Scheduler/README.txt

 IDE: IntelliJ Community 2021.2.4
 JDK Version: 11.0.13
 JAVAFX Version: 17.0.1
-DirectionsToRun: Shift+F10
+DirectionsToRun: Launch Application and login with username: admin and password: admin.
+Custom Report: A report of all people who are recorded in the database.
+All customers all users, all contacts.
-Custom Report: a description of the additional report of your choice you ran in part A3f MySQL Connector Driver Version:  mysql-connector-java-8.0.27
+MySQL Connector Driver Version:  mysql-connector-java-8.0.27